-These small group studies of Philippians contain outlines, cross-references, Bible study discussion questions, and applications.
-Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.
+This Philippians 2:12-30 Bible study contains commentary, outlines, cross-references, Bible study discussion questions, and applications.
+Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group studies.

 I. Christian Living Applications (12-18)